cambridge-cares/TheWorldAvatar/Agents/HistoricalPumpDataInstantiation/README.md

 docker-compose up -d
 ```

+#### 2.3 Stack Deployment

+If you want to spin up this agent as part of a stack, do the following:
+- Copy the contents of `config/client.properties_stack` into `config/client.properties`, inserting the name of your stack.
+- Build the image via `docker-compose build`.
+Do not start the container.
+- Copy the `json` file from the `stack-manager-input-config` folder into the `inputs/config` folder of the stack manager, adjusting the absolute path of the bind mounts as required.
+- Start the stack manager as usual.
+This should start the container.

 ### 3. Running the Agent
 #### 3.1 Precursor
 In the `config` directory, please place the `client.properties` file containing the access details for the KG and RDB.